Bogged down by too many winter tips? We have trimmed it down to the most essential five elements to help you master winter like a true Manitoban:

 Staying warm without your hydro bills going through the roof is your main goal during winter.
 Winterizing your home – insulating, weather-stripping, clearing eavestroughs, etc. – should be done during fall.
 During winter months, regulate your thermostat to conserve energy.
 Know the most optimal temperature that would be most comfortable for you and your family.

-Did you know that the winter season is the worst time for fires in Canada?
+Did you know that winter is the worst time for fires in Canada?
 It’s the season when we do all our cooking and heating indoors.
 This is why it’s important to use only safe sources of heat within your home.
 If you intend to use your fireplace, read Fireplace safety from Fire Prevention Canada.
 Lastly, and most importantly, make sure that your smoke and carbon monoxide detectors are working properly (replace the batteries if needed).
 Always have emergency numbers ready for any contingency.

 Have a safe and fun winter!